-Routine initial tests include the following: a complete blood count, blood type, Rh, antibody screen, Rubella immunity screen, RPR (syphilis screen), Hepatitis B and C screening, HIV test, thyroid screen, a urinalysis with culture if necessary.
+Routine initial tests include the following: a complete blood count, blood type, Rh, antibody screen, Rubella immunity screen, RPR (syphilis screen), Hepatitis B and C screening, HIV test, thyroid screen, and a urinalysis with culture.
 An early diabetes screen will be ordered if you are overweight based on your height.
 A Pap smear will be performed if indicated at your first exam.
 Pap smears are generally not indicated for patients less than 21 years of age.
-Gonorrhea and chlamydia testing will be performed on all pregnant patients unless you specifically decline.
+Gonorrhea and Chlamydia testing will be performed on all pregnant patients unless you specifically decline.
 If you have never had chicken pox or the vaccine, testing for immunity will be necessary with your prenatal labs.
-We do not routinely test for genital herpes so please let us know if you have ever been exposed or diagnosed with it.
+We do not routinely test for genital herpes, so please let us know if you have ever been exposed or diagnosed with it.

-Around 27-29 weeks, a repeat complete blood count, RPR (syphilis screen) and a 1 hour gestational diabetes screen will be ordered.
+Around 27-29 weeks, a repeat complete blood count, RPR (syphilis screen) and a 1-hour gestational diabetes screen will be ordered.
 Once again, this can be done in conjunction with your OB visit.
-You DO NOT need to be fasting for the gestational diabetes test, but if you eat foods high in carbohydrates just before it, you increase the risk of having a false positive test.
-Examples of foods that will not usually alter the results are eggs, meats, and cheese.
+You DO NOT need to be fasting for the gestational diabetes test.
+However, eating foods high in carbohydrates just before the test will increase your risk of having an elevated diabetes screen (or a false positive test).
+Examples of foods that usually will not alter the results are eggs, meats, and cheeses.
 Water is always OK.
-You should plan to spend about $1\frac{1}{2}$ hours at our office or at the lab to complete this test.
+You should plan to spend about 1 1⁄2 hours at our office or at the lab to complete this test.